-An interpreter can help you talk to your doctor if you don’t speak English, you only speak a little English or you don’t feel comfortable talking to your doctor in English.
+An interpreter can help you talk to your doctor if you don’t speak English.
+You may also want an interpreter if you speak only a little English.
+Or you can use one if you simply don’t feel comfortable talking to your doctor in English.

 How do I find an interpreter?